While You’re Here

 You’re in for a treat.

 With coral plaster walls and mahogany and gold trim, the June Swaner Gates Concert Hall has the atmosphere of an elegant European opera house.
 But don’t let that put you off!
-It’s a gorgeous atmosphere, but no tux and tails required.
+It’s a gorgeous atmosphere, but no tux or high heels required.
 Read on for tips to make your first (or fourteenth!) visit a blast.

 Gates Hall, Newman Center for the Performing Arts